nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * stores a `UserPref` object that represents the user's preferences.
 * stores the WhatsLeft data.
-* exposes a `UnmodifiableObservableList<ReadOnlyPerson>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* exposes a `UnmodifiableObservableList<ReadOnlyActivity>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * does not depend on any of the other three components.